lychileng/Obsidian-Theme-Pure/README.md

 + The Actions button in the Ribbon is displayed aligned to the bottom.
 + The effect is even better when the "**Window frame style**" is set to "**Hidden (default)**".
 + Change the Task's Checkbox to a circular shape for a more comfortable visual experience.
-+ Change the style of the unordered list.
++ Change the style of bullet list.
 Modify the first four levels to solid/hollow circles and squares.

 ## screenshots